CHART-Team/xitao/readme.md

 ```bash
 vi makefile.sched
 ```

+## Changing PTT Hardware Topology ##
+Create a file with number of lines = number of threads + 1 -- first line contains affinity for each thread
+-- the subsequent lines correspond to the threads listed in order, in which the thread is a leader.
+The line contains the allow resource partition widths
+-- set environment variable XITAO_LAYOUT_PATH to the absolute path of the layout file
+Example: suppose you have 6 threads, and you would like to allow widths 1 and 2 where appropriate.
+A possible file (assuming contiguous cord ids)
+0 1 2 3 4 5
+1 2
+1
+1 2
+1
+1 2
+1

 ## ACKNOWLEDGEMENT ##
 This work has been supported by EU H2020 ICT project LEGaTO, contract #780681.